 Opening hours: Albi Cathedrale is open daily from 9am to 6.30pm.
 Entry is free.

-Next to the Cathedral, and house inside the Berbie Palace (Bishops’ Palace), is the Toulouse-Lautrec Museum, our next port of call.
+Next to the Cathedral, and housed inside the Berbie Palace (Bishops’ Palace), is the Toulouse-Lautrec Museum, our next port of call.

 The museum is dedicated to showcasing and preserving the works of Henri de Toulouse-Lautrec, an Impressionist painter born near Albi and features the largest collection of Toulouse-Lautrec’s works in the world.